4MedBox/Synthetic_DNA_Simulator/README.md

 * [sys](https://docs.python.org/3/library/sys.html): used to exit the program, is certain threshold in HTT sequence is reached.
 * Thread (See "_Other scripts: Thread.py_"): used to thread with 4 cores at the same time, therefore 4 combinations of mutations can be created at the same time.
 * [datetime](https://docs.python.org/3/library/datetime.html): used to set a timestamp in the result file to see when a sequence is created.
-* [tqdm](https://tqdm.github.io/):  progressbar, so the user can see how much time passed and at what percentage the (part of the) script is.
+* [tqdm](https://tqdm.github.io/) (version 4.65.0):  progressbar, so the user can see how much time passed and at what percentage the (part of the) script is.